McMaster-Baja-Racing/Strava-Parser/README.md

 ## 🚩 Exporting a FIT from Strava

+*Note: this does not work on mobile.*

 1. Log in to Strava on the web and open the activity you want.
 2. Click the **⋯** menu (upper right) and select **Export Original**.
 3. The `.fit` file will download—use this as your `input.fit`.

-*Note: this does not work on mobile.*
+Or follow the instructions here: https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export

 ## 🚀 Usage